neelsoumya/dsSurvival/index.md

 ## Welcome to GitHub Pages

 Survival functions for DataSHIELD.
-These are server side functions.
+These are server side functions for survival models and Cox models.

 This is a standalone bolt on package for survival analysis in DataSHIELD.